docker/docs/content/guides/docker-concepts/building-images/multi-stage-builds.md

 Now that you have the project, you’re ready to create the `Dockerfile`.

- 1. Create a file named `Dockerfile` in the same folder that contains all the other folders and files (like src, pom.xml, etc.)
+ 1. Create a file named `Dockerfile` in the same folder that contains all the other folders and files (like src, pom.xml, etc.).

  2. In the `Dockerfile`, define your base image by adding the following line: